-Happiness and contentment are popular topics nowadays I feel.
-We are generally an unhappy society, and so this question of what helps us to be happy, or satisfies us, is important.
-Also important is the question of what is making us so UNhappy (probably a topic for another blog post).
+Happiness and contentment are popular topics nowadays.
+We are generally an unhappy society, so this question of what helps us to be happy or satisfies us is important.
+Also important is the question of what makes us so UNhappy (probably a topic for another blog post).

-What I’ve learned over the years, with all the ups and downs and nonsense I’ve seen and dealt with is that everyone’s situation is so different.
-In addition, each of us has our own barometer and our own expectations from life.
-Those factors affect ultimately how we feel each day and our level of contentment in our lives.
+I’ve learned over the years, with all the ups and downs, that everyone’s situation is different.
+In addition, each of us has our own barometer and expectations from life.
+Those factors ultimately affect how we feel each day and our level of contentment in our lives.

-For anyone new to this site, I’m single, have had a ton of first dates, failed dates, weird situationships, and disappointments.
-I’ve always taken breaks at random intervals in order to regain my sanity, re-balance myself, and find some perspective.
-However, after each interval, I end up feeling like I need to get back out and try again, because without trying how do you find your person, right?
-Right?
+I have had a ton of first dates, failed dates, weird situationships, and disappointments.
+I’ve always taken dating breaks at random intervals to regain my sanity, re-balance myself, and find some perspective.
+However, after each interval, I feel like I need to get back out and try again because without trying, how do you find your person, right?

-A couple of years ago, I was on an extended dating break and there was no sign of it dissipating.
+A couple of years ago, I was on an extended dating break, and there was no sign of it dissipating.
 Usually, I would get restless and start (swiping), but this time I had zero desire to do so.
-I realized that for the first time in a loong time, I was perfectly content with where I was.
-I was content with work; I was happy with friends and family; I had a routine down that kept me busy and I was traveling all over the world like a crazy person.
+I realized that I was perfectly content with where I was for the first time in a long time.
+I was content with work; happy with friends and family; I had a routine down that kept me busy, and I was traveling all over the world like a crazy person.
 I feared I’d lose this feeling if I started dating again.

 So What Does True Contentment Feel Like?

-I’m alone the majority of the time, but I’m not lonely.
-I miss my friends, and I do get bored on the occasional Friday night, but then I’m also perfectly happy hanging out by myself.
+I’m alone most of the time, but I’m not lonely.
+I miss my friends and get bored on the occasional Friday night, but then I’m also perfectly happy hanging out by myself.

 On that note, I’m not afraid to be by myself.
-There’s plenty of things to do alone, that I highly recommend.
-I go out to eat, out to the movies, go shopping, visit the gym, take walks, all on my own.
-I don’t need another person to talk to, and if I decide I do want to talk, then I hit up some of my besties on speed dial.
+There are plenty of things to do alone, that I highly recommend.
+I go out to eat, out to the movies, go shopping, visit the gym, and take walks, all on my own.
+I don’t need another person to talk to, and if I decide I want to talk, I hit up some of my besties on speed dial.
 Or my Mom, she could talk until the end of time.

 Where Contentment Comes From